mikeizbicki/cmc-csci143/week_08/README.md

 1. Practical tip:
    Whenever you delete/update information, perform 2 steps:

-   1. Do a select statement first to ensure that you're where clause is correct.
+   1. Do a select statement first to ensure that your where clause is correct.
       If you plan on running
       ```
       DELETE FROM xxx WHERE yyy;